Mormon Women

 - Many Mormon women were prominent in their communities, such as Dr. Martha Hughes Cannon, whose story is mentioned above.

-- In response to anti-polygamy legislation proposed in the Senate, 3,000 Mormon women held a massive protest in Salt Lake City, showing a surprised America that they supported polygamy.
+- In response to anti-polygamy legislation proposed in the Senate, 3,000 Mormon women held a massive protest in Salt Lake City, showing a surprised America that they supported the practice.
 (See The Story of the Latter-day Saints, pg.
 352.)

 - Utah was the second state in the union to give women the right to vote.